wlonk/arcadia/arcadia.md

 associated with it; once you have checked all the boxes next to a reputation, you have earned it and you no longer gain role tokens through that behavior.
-A gentleman might become, for instance, a fool, a libertine, or a bully, and in each case, forfeit a way of gaining social role tokens.
+A gentleman might become, for instance, a fool, a libertine, or a bully, and in each case, forfeit a way of gaining role tokens.

 ## The GM